futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER1.md

     {
       "month": 3,
       "focus": "Arranging full songs",
-      "explanation": "Transform skeletal loops into living forms; arrangement breathes motion into your music’s twilight heart.", "goal": "Complete the Creative Strategies 2 final assignment by arranging a full 3-4 minute electronic track using the advanced arrangement techniques and creative strategies taught in the course.
+      "goal": "Complete the Creative Strategies 2 final assignment by arranging a full 3-4 minute electronic track using the advanced arrangement techniques and creative strategies taught in the course.
 You'll demonstrate mastery of tension building, dynamic transitions, and automation by taking a basic loop and transforming it into a complete song structure with intro, verse, chorus, breakdown, and outro sections.
 This project proves your evolution from loop-based production to full song composition, creating your first professionally-structured electronic music piece.", "course_rec": {
         "title": "Creative Strategies 2",